Richmond Park Golf Course: Courses

 The course lies on the boundary of the park to the east of Beverley Brook, between Roehampton and Robin Hood gates, and is in the London Borough of Richmond upon Thames, bordering on the London Borough of Wandsworth.
 The Alton Estate, Roehampton dominates the western skyline.

 The course was developed on the former "Great Paddock" of Richmond Park, an area used for feeding deer for the royal hunt.
 The tree belt in this part of the park was supplemented by additional planting in 1936.

-Richmond Park, excluding the Golf Course, is a Site of Special Scientific Interest and national nature reserve and has a policy of encouraging biodiversity.
+Richmond Park, excluding the golf course, is a Site of Special Scientific Interest and national nature reserve and has a policy of encouraging biodiversity.
 One aspect of this is that decaying wood, whether still on the tree or fallen to the ground, is left undisturbed as far as possible to provide natural habitats.
 One of the local golf course rules is therefore that fallen trees and dead wood must be treated as Immovable Obstructions during the game.

-Golf course updates

-Both Princes and Dukes courses were remodelled in 2013 to start at the location of the new clubhouse, giving easier access to the courses from the A3.
+Originally, access to the golf course was from Richmond Park itself at the rear of Roehampton Gate car park.
+Both the Prince's course and the Duke's course were remodelled in 2013 to start at the location of the new clubhouse, giving easier access to the courses from the A3 road.
 For example, the original opening hole on the Duke's course is now the 10th hole on the Prince's course.
 The new clubhouse and course layout was officially opened in August 2013, adding seven new greens, eight new tees, a new driving range, and new, accessible golf academy.

-Previously, access was from Richmond Park itself at the rear of Roehampton Gate car park.

-Prince's course

 The Prince's course lies on the higher ground and is 18-hole, 5487 yards, par 68, with the 477 yards, par 5, 9th hole being the longest.

-Duke's course

 The Duke's course is 18-hole, 6359 yards, par 71 with the 12th, par 5, 522 yards, being the longest.
 It is the lower and flatter of the two courses, crossed by a stream on holes 3, 4, 5, 6, 12, 13 and 14.
 The Duke's course is generally seen as the more challenging course.

 Other facilities

-The course also has a 20-bay driving range and a limited range pro shop selling some golf clothing, balls and tees etc but no clubs.
+The course also has a 20-bay driving range and a limited range pro shop selling some golf clothing, balls and tees etc. but no clubs.
 You are also able to rent clubs and buggies.
 A new grass-roof clubhouse opened for business in April 2013, located near Chohole Gate at the south of the course.
 The new clubhouse has very low light and noise emission and the courses incorporate new ponds and other environmental features.